fritzy/Dulcimer/README.md

 ### onSave

-    function (model_instance, diff, ctx) {
+    function (err, {model, changes, ctx}, cb) {
     }

-The diff is an object of fields with 'then' and 'now' values.
+The changes is an object of fields with 'then', 'now', and 'changed', values.

     {
-        field1: {then: 'cheese', now: 'ham'},
+        field1: {then: 'cheese', now: 'ham', changed: true},
-        field2: {then: 'who', now: 'whom'}
+        field2: {then: 'who', now: 'whom', changed: true}
     }

-The diff may also contain 'key' if this is the first time this key has been saved.

 If you require a full model instance of what used to be, do this:

     var oldmodel = model.getOldModel();

 The `ctx` argument is whatever you passed to `save({ctx: 'ctx goes here'}, function ...`

+You must execute the callback as is the callback you passed save.

+### onDelete

+    function (err, {ctx}, cb) {
+    }

+The `ctx` argument is whatever you passed to `delete({ctx: 'ctx goes here'}, function ...`

+You must execute the callback as is the callback you passed delete.

 ## Attaching DB and Prefixes